-Click Edit to launch the Profile management page; open the Key assignment tab.
+From the main page, click Edit to launch the Profile management page; open the Key assignment tab.

 Click the + icon beneath the Hotkey profiles list to add a new profile.
-The new profile will be named Profile#.
+The new profile will be named Profile1.

 Double-click the name to enter a new name for the profile.